mariolima/tobh/README.md

 # tobh
 Fetches hashcat cracked NTLM's to Bloodhound.
-Adds `password` parameter to each used and marks user as `pwned`.
+Adds `password` parameter to each user and marks them as `pwned`.

 ## usage example
 ```bash